ehorvat1/NES-MEP-Reader/README.md

 For hardware please check repository [Hardware](https://github.com/ehorvat1/NES-MEP-Reader/tree/main/Hardware) and also the development done by Dabbler group at www.dabbler.dk

 ## Notes:
-1) This was tested only on NES Smart Meters Type: 83332-3I and 83334-3I .
+1) This was tested only on NES Smart Meters Type: 83332-3I and 83334-3I
+2) There might be problems with power supply from NES Smart meter.
+It seems that some meters do not supply sufficient power to ESP32.
+As a result you might see frequent crashes or the serial communication to MEP port not working at all.
+If this happens remove the DCDC converter (!) and power the ESP32 module directly from USB.
-2) NES (Networked Energy Services) smart meters were previously manufactured and sold with the "Echelon" brand name.
+3) NES (Networked Energy Services) smart meters were previously manufactured and sold with the "Echelon" brand name.
-3) Currently only ESP32 is supported although you may find remainders of ESP8266 in the code.
+4) Currently only ESP32 is supported although you may find remainders of ESP8266 in the code.
 (Yes I want to make it ESP8266 compatible....)
-4) MEP Basic Key is a 40 char long hex string like this: 58747A3B7E2C685656794F45404B79724F69562B .
-You might receive a MEP Basic key in ascii format (20 char.) which has to be converted to hex manually.
+5) MBK (MEP Basic Key) must be entered in its "hex" representation.
+This is a 40 char long string like this: 58747A3B7E2C685656794F45404B79724F69562B .
+You might receive a MEP Basic key in ascii format (just 20 char.) which has to be converted to hex manually - each single ASCII character gives a 2 digit hex number.
-5) I have done some translations to German on the main web interface.
+6) I have done some translations to German on the main web interface.
 A english version will follow.
-6) I have changed the MQTT topic names for raw MQTT communication to better fit my home automation system (FHEM).
+7) I have changed the MQTT topic names for raw MQTT communication to better fit my home automation system (FHEM).
 Only RAW MQTT Payload is tested so far.
-7) Work is still in progress....
+8) Work is still in progress....

 ## Web interface:
 The web interface is very similar to original AMS MQTT Bridge.
 I have added a 60 Minute plot, made the plots interactive and translated to German language.